Pets help boost mental health at Sunderland's Swan Lodge

 Christine said: “All of our staff are animal lovers.
 We put ourselves in the residents’ place and think ‘how would we feel if we were ever made homeless and had to give up an animal?’
 It would be like giving up a family member, adding to their distress at a time when life is already difficult.

 “Animals help with mental health and wellbeing.
 It gives our lads and lasses a sense of purpose as they are looking after something else, not just themselves.
-We’ve seen a huge difference in Paul and Ian since they got the dogs.
+We’ve seen a huge difference in our residents since they got the dogs.

 “It’s not just dogs, we’ve had every type of animal from dogs to cats to budgies to snakes, bearded dragons, mice, gerbils, guinea pigs, the lot!